Careers

 Position Requirements:

-• Candidates should have 2+ years of experience in facilities, maintenance, renovation, and/or construction field
+• Candidates with 2+ years of experience in facilities, maintenance, renovation, and/or construction field will be given preference.

 Additional competencies: